PaloAltoNetworks/ansible_panos_policy_orchestration/docs/user_guide/preset_policy.md

     policy_match: true # Set the fact that we did match a policy
     policy_creation_source_address_group: PRESET_JUMPHOST_INBOUND_SOURCE # In this case, the policy preset is an address_group type
     policy_creation_destination_address_group: PRESET_JUMPHOST_INBOUND_DESTINATION # In this case, the policy preset is an address_group type
-    application_group: PRESET_JUMPHOST_APPS # If an application is passed, we should also include it in the policy.
+    policy_creation_application_group: PRESET_JUMPHOST_APPS # If an application is passed, we should also include it in the policy.
-    device_group: Lab # Finally, we set the device group!
+    policy_creation_device_group: Lab # Finally, we set the device group!
   when:
     - policy_creation_source_ip is defined
     - policy_creation_destination_ip is defined